Sulemanki Headworks

+History

 Sulemanki Headworks is part of the Sutlej Valley Project.
 Jointly developed at the behest of the Nawab of Bahawalpur, Amir Sadiq Mohammed Khan V and the British Government, it was opened on 12 April 1926.
 It was an irrigation scheme to develop the neighbouring areas.

-In 1961, To settle the border, India transferred 12 villages to Pakistan near Sulemanki Headworks in exchange for Hussainiwala village.

-More specifically, the construction of the Pakpattan Canal took place in British Punjab in 1925 to on the right bank of the Sulemanki Headworks.
+In 1925, the construction of the Pakpattan Canal took place in British Punjab on the right bank of the Sulemanki Headworks.
 This was undertaken to develop the Nilli bar colony in the south of Punjab.
 After the partition of British India, the left bank side of the Sulemanki Headworks became part of India which was later in 1961 transferred to Pakistan in exchange for right bank area of Hussainiwala headworks.